hawkinsw/algorhythms/notation.md

 [^google]: But, Google does and I tried to translate parts of it -- really, _really_ cool!

 What do these letters have to do with our attempt at finding a better definition for _order of growth_?
-In his letter, as Knuth gives the precise definitions for Big-$O$, Big-$\Omega$ and Big-$\Theta$ that we have seen in class, he says that each can be "read" as
+In his letter, as Knuth gives the precise definitions for Big-$`O`$, Big-$`\Omega`$ and Big-$`\Theta`$ that we have seen in class, he says that each can be "read" as

 > order at most ...